coffeeflash/tobisyurt/_posts/2022-03-26-docker-registry.md

 ## Registry access for watchtower

-I use watchtower to label some container and get updated as soon as there is a new image push.
+I'am using watchtower to get my containers updated as soon as there is a new image.
+For this the containers need to be labeled accordingly (label name: `com.centurylinklabs.watchtower.enable`).
 But for that to work with private registries you have to get the credentials inside your container.
 Following my way doing it:

 * make a login in the registry on whatever environment you like with:
   `docker login yourPrivateRegistry`
 * Then copy the generated `.docker/config.json` into a docker volume of your choice.
-If you have logged in more than one private registry, clean the config.json accordingly.
+If you are logged-in in more than one private registry, clean the config.json first.
 * Then link the volume to watchtower.

 My docker-compose file for this (Caution, I also introduced the environment variable